tiarno/reachtim/content/articles/statrep_univ.md

 [SAS Studio](http://support.sas.com/software/products/sasstudio/)
 :is a developmental web application for SAS that you access through your web browser.

-The main thing to keep in mind is that, with a web interface, there is no concept of a "current directory" so you must let SAS know where your files are located.
+With a web interface, there is no concept of a "current directory," so you must let SAS know where your files are located.
 In order to use **StatRep**, SAS needs to know the following locations:

 1. the directory that contains your LaTeX file.
 2. the full path to the file `statrep_macros.sas`.
-3. if you prefer LaTeX output (instead of Listing output), the **StatRep** ODS tagset.
+3. if you prefer LaTeX output (instead of Listing output), you can use the **StatRep** ODS tagset.
+SAS needs to know where to locate that tagset.
 See the last section of this article for details on how to create and use this tagset.

 ### A Place to Work: The Shared Folder {: .article-title}